Skip to main content

 • “This PC port has been buggy, unstable trash for nearly a decade.”

 • “I have been wanting to play this game for so long and now that I have it I can't even play it.
 It gets up to the Xseed intro and then freezes on a black screen.
-It does not matter what resolution I have it set to; even in windowed mode, it's still crashing hardcore.
+It does not matter what resolution I have it set to, even in windowed mode it's still crashing hardcore.
 I really was looking forward to this and I have read up on multiple complaints and errors this game has.
-It's a shame it looks like a potentially amazing game, but because they brought it right over from PS3 to PC, it's not going to work unless there are some major fixes.
-This game could have been amazing and full of potential; it's a shame it won't work though.
-I tried to even change the threaded optimization so that it's not using multiple cores, but it still did not fix it.
-I've looked up various searches and everyone else I have read that is having this problem.
+It's a shame it looks like a potentially amazing game but because they brought it right over from PS3 to PC it's not going to work unless there are some major fixes.
+This game could have been amazing and full of potential.
+It's a shame it won't work though.
+I tried to even change the threaded optimization so that it's not using multiple cores but it still did not fix it.
+I have looked up various searches and everyone else I have read that is having this problem.
 It's up to the devs of the game to fix this or take their product down.
-The game isn't working and you should not be charging people for a shoddy product like this.
-Sorry, I wanted to give a positive review; I wanted to play it.
-I was psyched up to a major extent and it crushed me when it wouldn't work.”
+The game isn't working and you should not be charging people for a shoddy product.”

-• “Depending on if the game's custom anti-aliasing is on or off, for me it either crashes completely with 'has stopped responding', or just freezes the game with the music and sound effects clearly playing on loop.”
+• “Depending on if the game's custom anti-aliasing is on or off, for me it either full outright crashes with 'has stopped responding', or just freezes the game with the music and sound effects clearly playing on loop.”

 • character development